-If a coach knows their athlete well and believes they will respond positively in the moment to being motivated by fear, I believe that is fine.
+If a coach knows an athlete well and believes he or she will respond positively in the moment to being motivated by fear, I believe that is fine.
 But, some questions I would ask if this is the case.
-Would the athlete agree that was the best way to motivate them at that time?
+Would the athlete agree that was the best way to motivate him or her at that time?
 Is this a circumstantial exception or the norm?
 Does the coach have the player’s good in mind as an athlete AND as a human?

 Sometimes the most effective parenting strategy is to threaten to take away something your child loves if they do not fix an unhealthy behavior.
 If this becomes a habitual strategy, however, I am no longer a parent.
 Instead, I resemble a tyrant.

 There is a time and a place where fear is an appropriate means of motivating, but what my experience has taught me is that most of the time fear gets wielded as a weapon, not as an instrument of change.

 Here are four reasons I believe fear is often a default method of motivating in the coach-athlete relationship.